justicebangura/Project-2/README.md

 The major challenges we faced was engineering the LSTM model.
 Understanding how to reshape and fit a 3-D model.

 ### Conclusion:
 In conclusion: Our model didn't work as we expected it to be, we found many challenges a long the way.
-Having a small dataset and baised dataset.
+Aside from the challenges we faced, we have a baseline understanding on how to fix our model and tune our features to get a better outcome.

 ### Next Steps:
-- **Stock Prediction**
+- Curate our model into a continuous model.
+Knowing it predicts high buy signals, we could tune the model to randomly sell.
+- Modify it to be a Stock Prediction Model
-- **Real-Time Trading**
+- Real-Time Trading

 ### Authors:
 **Justice Bangura**: Risk/Rewards, created the basline for everything